bottlenoselabs/c2cs/docs/README.md

 Type names that may be found when parsing C code that will be interpreted as opaque types.
 Opaque types are often used with a pointer to hide the information about the bit layout behind the pointer.

+#### `functionNamesWhitelist`

+The C function names to explicitly include when parsing C code.
+Default is `null`.
+If `null`, no white list applies to which all C function names that are found are eligible for C# code generation.
+Note that C function names which are excluded also exclude any transitive types.

 #### `clangArguments`

 Additional Clang arguments to use when parsing C code.